Skip to main content

 The firstOrNonNullDefault method again does not allow T to be a @Nullable type, so List<@Nullable String> is not allowed.
 Now the return value is not @Nullable either which means it will never be null.

 The firstOrDefault method will accept both List<String> and List<@Nullable String>.
 In the first case, T is String, so the type of the defaultValue parameter and of the return value is String, meaning neither can be null.
-In the second case, T is @Nullable String, so the type of defaultValue and of the return value is @Nullable String, meaning both can be null.
+In the second case, T is @Nullable String, so the type of defaultValue and of the return value is @Nullable String, meaning either can be null.

 The firstOrNullableDefault method again accepts both List<String> and List<@Nullable String>, but now the defaultValue parameter is marked @Nullable so it can be null even in the List<String> case.
 Likewise the return value is @Nullable T so it can be null even when T can't.